kekyo/MeCab.DotNet/README.md

 # What's this?

-["MeCab"](https://github.com/taku910/mecab) is a morphological analysis engine.
+["MeCab"](https://github.com/taku910/mecab) is a Japanese language morphological analysis engine.

 ["NMeCab"](https://ja.osdn.net/projects/nmecab/) is a re-implementation of MeCab engine on .NET Framework 2.0 managed library, but didn't update long time (looks like suspended...)